Ashdown Forest: Winnie-the-Pooh

 Ashdown Forest is famous as the setting for the Winnie-the-Pooh stories, written by A. A. Milne.
 The first book, Winnie-the-Pooh, was published in 1926 with illustrations by E. H. Shepard.
 The second book, The House at Pooh Corner, also illustrated by Shepard, was published in 1928.
 These hugely popular stories were set in and inspired by Ashdown Forest.

 Alan Milne, a writer who was born and lived in London, bought a country retreat for himself and his family at Cotchford Farm, near Hartfield, East Sussex, in 1925.
 This old farmhouse was situated on the banks of a tributary of the River Medway and lay just beyond the northern boundary of Ashdown Forest, about a mile from the ancient forest entrance at Chuck Hatch.
 The family would stay at Cotchford Farm at weekends and in the Easter and summer holidays.
-It was easy to walk from the farmhouse up onto the forest, and these walks were frequently family occasions which would see Milne, his wife, Dorothy, his son, Christopher Robin, and his son's nanny, Olive, going "in single file threading the narrow paths that run through the heather".
+It was easy to walk from the farmhouse up onto the forest, and these walks were frequently family occasions which would see Milne, his wife, Daphne, his son, Christopher Robin, and his son's nanny, Olive, going "in single file threading the narrow paths that run through the heather".
 Christopher, who was an only child born in 1920 and whose closest childhood relationship was with his nanny, spent his early years happily exploring the forest.
 It is the Ashdown Forest landscape, and Christopher's reports of his experiences and discoveries there, that provided inspiration and material for A.A.
 Milne's stories.
 As Christopher Milne wrote later: "Anyone who has read the stories knows the forest and doesn't need me to describe it.
 Pooh’s Forest and Ashdown Forest are identical".

 Several of the sites described in the books can be easily identified, although their names have been changed.
 For example, Five Hundred Acre Wood, which is a dense beech wood that was originally sold off from the forest in 1678 and is today privately owned, and which Christopher would sometimes walk through to reach the forest, became Hundred Acre Wood.
 The hilltop of Gills Lap, crowned by pine trees and visible from miles around, became Galleon's Lap.
 The North Pole and Gloomy Place are in Wren’s Warren Valley, a short walk north-east of Gill's Lap, as is The Dark and Mysterious Forest.